syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/Overview.md

 ### SfComboBox

-[SfComboBox](https://help.syncfusion.com/windowsforms/sfcombobox/overview) is a text box component that allows users to type a value or choose an option from a list of predefined options.
+[SfComboBox](https://help.syncfusion.com/windowsforms/sfcombobox/overview) is a textbox component that allows users to type a value or choose an option from a list of predefined options.
 It has several out of the box features, such as data binding filtering, UI customization, accessibility and more.

 ### ComboBoxAdv

-[ComboBoxAdv](https://help.syncfusion.com/windowsforms/comboboxadv/overview) is an advanced combo box control that provides a similar object model as the framework of the combobox control, with a lot of additional features.
+[ComboBoxAdv](https://help.syncfusion.com/windowsforms/comboboxadv/overview) is an advanced combobox control that provides a similar object model as the framework of the combobox control, with a lot of additional features.
 It allows the user to select multiple items and display the default text when none of the item is selected.

 ### MultiSelectionComboBox